-It depends, training that meets the credential training requirements (see approved educational providers tab under the specific certification page on the website) may be eligible.
+It depends, training that meets the credential training requirements may be eligible if the training is approved by a continuing education certifying body.
 Due to the diverse nature of each credential not all hours may be credited toward credential requirements.
-The committee will review all submitted education and training and if necessary will request additional information to complete the application process.
+The committee will review all submitted education and training and if necessary, will request additional information to complete the application process.

 Any training can be submitted and is subject to review by the credentialing committee.
-If there are specific questions related to training credits please contact SASH by writing the Credential Committee at [email protected] Put credential committee in the subject line..
+Trainings must be verifiable.
+If there are specific questions related to training credits please contact SASH by writing the Credential Committee at [email protected].

 The SASH annual conference is an excellent place to obtain hours and some sessions have a designation that identifies which education requirements are met by attending.
 SASH is only one place where hours can be obtained.
 There are other organizations that offer training meeting the education requirements.
 If you aren't sure, contact SASH for clarification.